smadaminov/ovs-dpdk-meson-issues/test-frameworks/README.md

 Thus, we stopped here as we want the test framework to work out-of-the-box on all platforms of interest.

+## UNITY

+Targets embedded microcontrollers and overall it is specifically a unit testing framework for C. It lacks features such as capturing the stdout of SUT and not clear how to test TAB completion with it.
+So we pass on this framework too.

 ## License

 BSD 3-Clause